Ghulam Mustafa Khan (singer): Career

 Ustad Ghulam Mustafa was awarded the Padmashri in 1991, the Sangeet Natak Academy Award in 2003, the Padmabhushan in 2006, and the Padma Vibhushan in 2018.

-Though Ustad Ji was skeptical to sing in films as he wanted to keep the cultural heritage of the Rampur sahaswan gharana and Hindustani classical music he did very limited film songs, the first film he sang for was in Marathi, ‘Chand Pretticha’.
+Though Ustad Ji was skeptical to sing in films as he wanted to keep the cultural heritage of the Rampur Sahaswan gharana and Hindustani classical music, he did very limited film songs, the first film he sang for was in Marathi, ‘Chand Pretticha’.
 From 1957, he started singing playback for Marathi and Gujarati films.
-He started with Mrinal Sen’s ‘Bhuvan Shome’ and sang ‘Sajanaa kahe nahi aaye...’ for ‘Badnaam Basti’ under the same music director, Vijay Raghav Rao.
+He started with Mrinal Sen’s ‘Bhuvan Shome’ and sang ‘Sajanaa kahe nahin aaye...’ for ‘Badnaam Basti’ under the same music director, Vijay Raghav Rao.
 He played the role of Baiju Bawra in a German Documentary "Rain Maker" shot in Jaipur, besides being playback singer in the same film.
 He has given his voice to more than 70 documentary films made by Films Division, many of them receiving international & National Awards.
 He has performed across India and all across the globe.

-From the late 50s, he has been a guru to Lata Mangeshkar, Asha Bhosle, Manna Dey, Kamal Barot, Waheeda Rehman, Ranu Mukherjee, Amit Kumar, Laxmi Nayampalli, Geeta Dutt, A. R. Rahman, Hariharan, Shaan and Sonu Nigam, Sagarika, Alisha Chinoy, Shilpa Rao, and Kalpana Patowary was one of his students.
+From the late 1950s, he has been a guru to Lata Mangeshkar, Asha Bhosle, Manna Dey, Kamal Barot, Waheeda Rehman, Ranu Mukherjee, Amit Kumar, Laxmi Nayampalli, Geeta Dutt, A. R. Rahman, Hariharan, Shaan and Sonu Nigam, Sagarika, Alisha Chinoy, Shilpa Rao, and Kalpana Patowary were all his students.

 Aftab Ahmad Khan is his youngest brother & disciple.
 His four sons Ghulam Murtuza, Ghulam Qadir, Rabbani Mustafa Khan and Ghulam Hasan Khan were also trained by him.
 Currently they are professional singers.
 Murtaza and Qadir have sung in films like Fiza, Meenaxi: A Tale of Three Cities, Saathiya, Guru, Mangal Pandey.
 Rabbani Mustafa Khan, his third son has sung songs with Times music like "Naina", "aaoni saiyon" and songs for films like "peer meri piya jaane na" from mera fauzi calling and "allah hu" from Sarabjit.
 His grandsons Faiz, Aamir, and Zain also received their taalim (education) from him.

 In Coke Studio, composer A. R. Rahman shared the stage with his 82-year-old guru, also featuring his four sons- Murtuza, Qadir, Rabbani and Hasan and his 12-year-old grandson, Faiz.
 All five vocalists and Rahman collaborated on two numbers as a part of Ghulam Mustafa Khan's 3 generation performance.